ResearchPocket/ResearchPocket/README.md

 $ research init # initializes the database
 $ research pocket auth # authenticate with pocket
 $ research fetch # fetches your articles
+$ # add --download-tailwind if you don't have tailwindcss installed in your $PATH
 $ research --db ./research.sqlite generate . # generate your site
 ```